reduxjs/redux/README.md

 ### The Gist

 The whole state of your app is retained in a single object that we will call *the store*.
-The only way to alter the store is to emit an *action*, an object describing what happened.
+The only way to alter the store is to emit an *action*, an object describing what is happening.
 To specify how an action transforms the value of the store into another value, you write *reducers*, and these should be stateless (or "pure", or "deterministic", or "no-surprise") functions.

 That’s it!